We greatly appreciate all the support we receive to keep 80,000 Hours running.

 As of December 2017, we had received around $4.5 million in donations, and we have raised a further $2 million in informal commitments, so have raised over $6m during our history.

 Our largest donor is the Open Philanthropy Project, which aims to identify outstanding giving opportunities with a broadly “effective altruism” approach, and whose main funders are Cari Tuna and Dustin Moskovitz, a co-founder of Facebook and Asana.
-Our other donors include several large individual philanthropists, as well as to former coaching alumni and members of the effective altruism community who donate 10% or more of their income.
+Our other donors include a second foundation, several large individual philanthropists, as well as to former coaching alumni and members of the effective altruism community who donate 10% or more of their income.

 We haven’t accepted any donations from corporations in exchange for promotion (though we did receive a $50,000 donation from the partnership Y Combinator to fund our participation in their non-profit start-up acceleration program, and we receive pro bono discounts on purchases from some companies listed here).